The psychological benefits of writing by hand

 When you write by hand, you write more thoughtfully.
 Such mindful writing rests the brain, unlocking potential creativity, says neuroscientist Claudia Aguirre.
 “Recent neuroscientific research has uncovered a distinct neural pathway that is only activated when we physically draw out our letters,” she writes.
 “And this pathway, etched deep with practice, is linked to our overall success in learning and memory.”

-Virginia Berninger, a professor emerita of education at the University of Washington, says the same.
-“When we write a letter of the alphabet, we form it component stroke by component stroke, and that process of production involves pathways in the brain that go near or through parts that manage emotion,” she says.
+Virginia Berninger, a professor emerita of education at the University of Washington, says the same: “When we write a letter of the alphabet, we form it component stroke, by component stroke, and that process of production involves pathways in the brain that go near or through parts that manage emotion.”

 Pressing a key doesn’t stimulate those pathways the same way.
-“It’s possible that there’s not the same connection to the emotional part of the brain when people type, as opposed to writing in longhand.”
+She says, “It’s possible that there’s not the same connection to the emotional part of the brain when people type, as opposed to writing in longhand.”

 In the same vein, writing longhand also allows people to really figure out what they mean to say, Oppenheimer says, which may help self-expression.
 In some cases, putting pen to paper can even help build connections: “A doctor who takes notes on a patient’s symptoms by longhand may build more rapport with patients than doctors who are typing into a computer.”